Gustana/Satellite-Image-Classification/readme.md

 # Conclusion

-- This model able to achieve 94% accuracy across 4 classes.
+- This model able to achieve 95% accuracy across 4 classes.
-- Which means, out of 100 images, this model correctly classify 94 of them
+- Which means, out of 100 images, this model correctly classify 95 of them

-- Despite this model able to meet the minimum requirement on accuracy score, it's still overfitted.
+- Despite this model being able to meet the minimum requirement for accuracy, the validation curves for accuracy and loss are highly volatile.
-- **Thus, 94% accuracy on unseen data can't be trusted blindly.**
+- **Thus, 95% accuracy on unseen data can't be trusted blindly.**
-- **The model can be improved by applying regularization method and add more images for training and validation to overcome overfitting.**
+- **The model can be improved by adding more images for training and validation sets**

 # Deployment